Sohodol (Bârsa)

 The Sohodol is a right tributary of the river Bârsa in Romania.
 It flows into the Bârsa west of Râșnov.
 Its length is 16 km and its basin size is 41 km2.

+Etymology

+"Sohodol" is a common noun of Slavic origin literally meaning "dry valley", with the connotation of being located in a karstic limestone area.
+It is a compound of soh ("dry, arid") and dol ("creek, ditch, valley").